JonnyKelso/voroni-vis/README.md

 # voroni-vis
-An interactive graphical Voroni diagram
+An interactive tool for drawing graphical a Voronoi diagram (https://en.wikipedia.org/wiki/Voronoi_diagram).
+Uses a brute force method of calculating point colours, based on Euclidean distance.